jenesh/DSA-Curriculum/hash_tables/web/README.md

 ## Hash Functions

 How is it a Hash Table gives back answers in O(1) time?
 It's because of the Hash Function.
 A hash function is a function where you put in a key value and you get back a number.

+> Let's get rid of `strawberry` & `blueberry` for simplicity's sake.
+Imagine we are only dealing with 3 elements from now on.

 ![Hash Function](../assets/hash-function-pic.bmp)